-In Asia, the managers feel that the outlook is uncertain as inflationary pressures build.
+In Asia the outlook is uncertain as inflationary pressures build.
 Oil producer Indonesia may be relatively better placed.
-They added to positions in Bank Central Asia and Bank Rakyat Indonesia Persero.
+The managers added to positions in Bank Central Asia and Bank Rakyat Indonesia Persero.
 India has been recovering from the effects of COVID, but rising energy costs will likely have an effect there.
 COVID is becoming a problem again in China, and Hong Kong in particular.
 The portfolio is underweight Chinese banks.
 It does have a position in AIA, but the managers acknowledge that there are question marks over its pace of growth.